szabgab/rust.org.il/.github/ISSUE_TEMPLATE/presentation_proposal.md

 (We prefer presentations that are 20-40 minutes long)

+## Language:

+Hebrew / English (we would prefer presentations given in Hebrew, but if you are more comfortable in English we'll accept that too.
+Please leave here the relevant one.)

 ## On-line or in-person?

-(Would you prefer to give your presentation on-line where we can record and publish or off-line where you can get face-to-face with the audience?)
+(Would you prefer to give your presentation on-line where we can record and publish or off-line where you can get face-to-face with the audience?
+We would prefer in-person presentations that we might later repeate on-line as well.)

 ## Date?